Operation Cast Thy Bread

-Operation Cast Thy Bread was a top-secret biological warfare operation conducted by the Haganah and later the Israel Defense Forces which began in April 1948, during the 1948 Palestine war.
+Operation Cast Thy Bread was a top-secret biological warfare operation conducted by the Haganah and later the Israel Defense Forces that began in April 1948, during the 1948 Palestine war.
 The Haganah used typhoid bacteria to contaminate drinking water wells in violation of the 1925 Geneva Protocol.
-Its objective was to frighten and prevent Palestinian Arabs from returning to villages captured by the Yishuv and make conditions difficult for Arab armies attempting to retake territories.
+Its objective was to frighten and prevent Palestinian Arabs from returning to their captured villages and to make conditions difficult for Arab armies attempting to retake territories.
 The operation resulted in severe illness among local Palestinian citizens.
-In the final months of the 1948 Arab–Israeli War, Israel gave orders to expand the biological warfare campaign into neighboring Arab states such as Egypt, Lebanon, and Syria, but they were not carried out.
+In the final months of the war, the government of Israel gave orders to expand the biological warfare campaign into neighboring Arab states such as Egypt, Lebanon, and Syria, but they were not carried out.
 Israeli prime minister David Ben-Gurion and IDF chief of general staff Yigael Yadin oversaw and approved the use of biological warfare.

 Abba Eban, representative of the Jewish Agency for Palestine, strongly denied the operation and sought to block further investigations by accusing the Arab states of engaging in "antisemitic incitement".
 Operation Cast Thy Bread did not achieve the crippling effects its advocates had hoped for, and was discontinued by December 1948.
 In July 1948, the Palestinian Arab Higher Committee reported to the United Nations several war crimes committed by Zionist forces, including the use of "bacteriological warfare".

 Background

-According to Avner Cohen, the Haganah's chief operations officer Yigael Yadin dispatched a microbiology student named Alexander Keynan to Jaffa on 18 February 1948 to set up a unit known as HEMED BEIT.
+According to Avner Cohen, the Haganah's chief operations officer, Yigael Yadin, dispatched a microbiology student named Alexander Keynan to Jaffa on 18 February 1948 to set up a unit known as HEMED BEIT.
 Keynan and future Israeli president Ephraim Katzir "planned various activities, to get a sense what chemical and biological weapons are and how we could build a potential should there be a need for such a potential".
 Their main objective was to create a weapon that could blind people.

 In April 1948, David Ben-Gurion ordered an official of the Jewish Agency in Europe to find Eastern European Jewish scientists who could "either increase the capacity to kill masses or to cure masses; both are important".
-According to Milton Leitenberg that "capacity" meant chemical and biological weapons, which could be used for either offense or defense.
-One of the scientists recruited was an epidemiologist and colonel in the Red Army called Avraham Marcus Klingberg.
+According to Milton Leitenberg, that "capacity" meant chemical and biological weapons, which could be used for either offense or defense.
+One of the scientists recruited was Marcus Klingberg, an epidemiologist and colonel in the Red Army.